 Minister of Agriculture Lana Popham and Minister of Emergency Management and Climate Readiness Kelly Greene visited.
 It was an honour to host our elected officials and demonstrate out priorities for food security and sustainability.

-Musqueam First Nation Land-Based Healing Coordinator Kymberlee Stogan started the day by grounding us in a long Indigenous legacy of stewardship.
-The land now occupied by the Sharing Farm and the Terra Nova Community Garden is the historical site of an abundant Musqueam fishing camp called Spul’u’kwuks, where Indigenous people gathered salmon, sturgeon, and crabapple.
+Musqueam First Nation Land-Based Healing Coordinator Kymberlee Stogan grounded us in the long Indigenous legacy of stewardship at Terra Nova.
+The land now occupied by the Sharing Farm and the Terra Nova Community Garden is the historical site of a Musqueam fishing camp called Spul’u’kwuks, where Indigenous people gathered salmon, sturgeon, crabapples, nd more.

 “We used to come here to fish, now we come here with our kids and work the land and access local food.
 The relationship with the land has changed, but it’s still there,” – Kimberly Stogan, Musqueam First Nation Land-based Healing Coordinator